 We welcome both male and female new members.
 Prospective members are adults of good character and good business or professional reputation, who hold or have held a position with discretionary authority in any worthy and recognised business or profession.

 If you would like to be considered for membership, why not fill in the contact form.
-Our Secretary, Mike Bamber can then invite you to join us one Wednesday for lunch.
+Our Secretary, David Dunsmore can then invite you to join us one Wednesday for lunch.